-new professional opportunities for teachers, including opportunities to be responsible for the learning program at the school site.
-COLLEGIATE provides creative collaboration within the school community and across a consortium of charter schools with the same mission and vision for educational excellence.
+professional opportunities for teachers, including 1.
+Create new opportunities to be responsible for the learning program at the school site.
+INVEST COLLEGIATE provides creative collaboration within the school community and across a consortium of charter schools with the same mission and vision for educational excellence.
 Each INVEST COLLEGIATE charter school demonstrates an overwhelming knowledge and a compelling understanding of their school's active domain.
 Exemplary leadership, acknowledging faculty as leaders within the school community, provides the framework for educational success.
-Faculty, known as Collegiate Leaders, are expected to demonstrate leadership within their own classrooms, areas of expertise and throughout INVEST COLLEGIATE school community. provides opportunities for Collegiate Leaders (faculty) to colaborate across the consortium via technology, conferences, and informal meetings colleagues.
+Faculty, known as Collegiate Leaders, are expected to demonstrate leadership within their own classrooms, areas of expertise and throughout the greater school community.
+INVEST COLLEGIATE provides multiple opportunities for Collegiate Leaders (faculty)to colaborate across the consortium via technology, conferences, and informal meetings among colleagues.